-Saute garlic and ginger in a saute pan for few minutes.
+To make the Korean Sticky sauce, saute garlic and ginger in a saute pan for few minutes.

 The gochujang is really not a spicy as it looks,

-but it does add an interesting flavor.
+but it does add an interesting flavor and depth.

 Let this come to a simmer for 1-2 minutes and then turn off heat.